 Types of Transportation Engineer Jobs

 - Project Engineer

 In the United States, there were 303,500 jobs for Transportation Engineer in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Transportation Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.
+The BLS estimates 25,900 yearly job openings in this field.

 The states with the most job growth for Transportation Engineer are Utah, Tennessee, and Colorado.
 Watch out if you plan on working in Alaska, Mississippi, or Maine.
 These states have the worst job growth for this type of profession.